 I joined a support group for nursing mothers and eventually became a leader of a group.
 I became a support for other woman and their babies.
 I could answer the phone at 3 am and talk through latch on with a newborn and how to soothe a middle of the night crying baby.
 I knew a lot about breasts and nursing and mothers.
 I did it for free, and for love of babies and moms.

-But, if I remember back to the original draw to nursing my baby, it was mainly about the money I would save money and not havee to go back to work as soon.
+But, if I remember back to the original draw to nursing my baby, it was mainly about the money I would save.
+Nursing would save enough money compared to buying formula and I would not have to go back to work for more time.
 I was also drawn to the ease of not cleaning bottles and measuring formula.
-Back in the day, nobody really knew that breast milk was best.
+Back in the day, few people really believed that breastfeeding was best.
 The milk itself wasn't the point, it was the delivery and the attachment with the baby.
 I was a cheap, lazy nursing mom.
 I never owned a breast pump or ever used one.
 I stayed home with my baby through preschool and nursed my baby well past what anyone would consider the baby or even the toddler phase.
-The Biblical references to nursing seems to indicate 3 years was a norm.
+The Biblical references to nursing seem to indicate 3 years was a norm, enough said.

 I believe that nursing and weaning is every woman's own decision.
 No woman should be forced to nurse their baby or to quit nursing before they are ready.
 I am a big fan of attachment parenting.
 Mothers and dads need to be in love with their babies.
 Babies need to be loved to excess, more than breast milk, more than the right swing or bed or swaddlers.
 Love is what babies need, in my opinion.